Ready for some artsy fun? Let’s paint the cars!

 The obsession with painting toys is real.
 And why shouldn’t it be?
 Painting toys is an awesome “make it to nap time activity” and an even better “how are we going to get from naps to dinner?” activity.
 This round… we decided to paint the cars.

-Kids are amazing with understanding context and understanding that rules vary.
+Reason 1: Kids are amazing with understanding context and understanding that rules vary.
 They know they can scoop and dump water in the bathtub, but that doesn’t mean they’re splashing water at the dinner table.
 They get the difference.

 It’s the same with painting toys – they understand that this is a fun activity when it’s an activity…it’s not an everyday kind of thing.

-And BONUS: it heads kids off at the pass.
+Reason 2: it heads kids off at the pass.

 - Paint brushes

 - Storage container or similar space to keep the mess contained

 - Paper (optional but helps with the mess)

 - Smaller container of soap and water

 The best quick decision I made